ethanr33/NES-Emulator/README.md

 # Future work:

-- Full, cycle-accurate implementation of the PPU
+- Cycle-accurate implementation of the PPU
-- Verify functionality of second standard NES controller
+- Add functionality of second standard NES controller
 - Add support for non-traditional controllers
-- Add support for all common mappers
+- Add support for all common mappers (Mapper, 2, 3, etc.)
 - Add support for the iNES2.0 file format
 - Implement APU